RayirthDinesh/Autism-Spectrum-Disorder-Prediction/README.md

 # Autism-Spectrum-Disorder-ASD-Prediction

 Abstract:
-This research aims to accurately diagnose Autism Spectrum Disorder (ASD) and identify significant predictors of ASD using demographic, genetic, behavioral, and other medical history data.
-The importance of this study lies in addressing the high prevalence of ASD without a functional means of prevention.
-Identifying what factors have little to significant impact on a patient's risk of bearing this disorder can help research in this field reach a step closer to finding a viable means of prevention.
+This research aims to accurately diagnose Autism Spectrum Disorder (ASD) and identify significant predictors of ASD using demographic, genetic, behavioral, and other medical-history data.
+The importance of this study lies in addressing the high prevalence of ASD currently with no functional means of prevention.
+These aims can help the field reach a step closer to finding a viable solution.

-The study collected data from clinical assessments and analysis techniques such as statistical modeling and machine learning algorithms, including regression analysis and neural networks.
+The study collected data from clinical assessments and analysis techniques such as statistical modeling and machine learning algorithms.
 These methods were used to identify patterns and accurately diagnose ASD.
-Logistic regression, random forest, and neural network models achieved over 85% accuracy in predicting ASD.
-The Autism Spectrum Quotient (AQ) 10-item screening tool and AQ1-10 screening test scores showed the strongest association with ASD, with scores above 50%.

-The major conclusions indicate that factors like age, gender, and ethnicity have weak associations with ASD diagnosis.
-In contrast, having an immediate family member diagnosed with autism and high scores on the AQ1-10 screening test shows moderate to strong associations with ASD diagnosis.
+The major conclusions indicate that logistic regression, random forest, and SVM models performed the best, predicting ASD with ~87% accuracy.
+Additionally, factors like age, gender, and ethnicity have weak associations with ASD diagnosis.
+In contrast, having an immediate family member diagnosed with autism, and high scores on the Autism Spectrum Quotient (AQ) 10-item screening test show moderate to strong associations with diagnosis.

 Features: